 The goal of the RoboCup is to win a soccer match against human world champions.

 For the Small Size league we have to build a team of 6 robots (with a height of 150 mm and a diameter of 180 mm) that can communicate with each other and can play a soccer match by themselves.
 There is no remote controlling involved.
 The games will be played with an orange golf ball, on a 9 by 5 meter carpet field.
-The RoboCup2017 will be held in Nagoya, Japan, starting on the 25th of July.
+The RoboCup2018 will be held in Montréal, Canada, starting on the 17th of June.

 You can find the official RoboCup website here.